hashemi/CompilerKit/README.md

 - Eliminate left recursion from a grammar.
 - Perform left refactoring to eliminate backtracking.
 - Check if a grammar is backtracking-free.
-- Generate a table-driven LL(1) parser from a backtracking-free grammar, which reports whether the input was accepted or rejected.
+- Generate a table-driven LL(1) parser from a backtracking-free grammar, which reports whether an input was accepted or rejected.
+- Generate an NFA-backed SLR parser from a grammar, which reports whether an input was accepted or rejected.

 ## Example